BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Additional Results

 \subsection{Computation Times}

 We report the training times required for both pretext pretraining and BiSSL under the experimental setup described in Section~\ref{subsec:baseline_setup}~and~\ref{subsec:bissl_setup}.
-SimCLR pretraining was conducted on 8x A100 GPUs, while BYOL used 4x A100 GPUs.
-BiSSL training was measured on the DTD dataset using 4x A40 GPUs.
+SimCLR pretraining was conducted on 8x A100 GPUs, and BiSSL training was measured on the DTD dataset using 4x A40 GPUs.
 Since the number of gradient steps is kept constant across all datasets in the main experiments, this measurement is representative of BiSSL’s computational cost across other datasets as well.
+For transparency, we also report fine-tuning training times.
+The duration naturally varies with dataset size, and we present the range of computation times across the datasets listed in Table~\ref{tab:classification_accs_alldata_more_p_and_ft}, measured on a single A40 GPU.

-The reported BiSSL training time reflects the total training time required on a single GPU, therefore we adjust for multi-GPU usage (e.g., for BiSSL, we multiply the total time taken by 4, as we used 4 GPUs).
-The results are documented in Table~\ref{tab:comptimes}, and we observe that BiSSL requires only a small fraction of the computational cost of pretraining.
+The reported training times reflects the total training time required on a single GPU, therefore we adjust for multi-GPU usage (e.g., for BiSSL, we multiply the total time taken by 4, as we used 4 GPUs).
+The results are documented in Table~\ref{tab:comptimes}.
+BiSSL incurs some additional overhead over fine-tuning, but requires only a small fraction of the computational cost of pretraining.